marvpaul/cryptonicnative/crypto-module/readme.md

-This module offers a an interface between some cipher methods of nodes built-in crypto library and nativescript.
-To use this module, please make sure to io use `require("nativescript-nodeify");` before using any method of the crypto-module package which are using nodes crypto methods.

-This module offers the same interface for some simple other ciphers, e.g. caesar cipher.
+This module offers an interface between several cryptographic block cipher libraries, as well as an interface to an RSA library.
+You can use it with nativescript.

 # See it in action
 ```